Buruh Tani: Composition in hiding

-Safi'i's songs alongside Pembebasan first took hold at the Bratang Terminal in Surabaya.
-Where Safi’i's close ties with buskers facilitated the promotion of his songs.
+Safi'i's songs alongside Pembebasan first took hold at the Bratang Terminal in Surabaya in January 1997, where his close ties with buskers facilitated the promotion of his songs.
+At the terminal, Safi'i borrowed a guitar from one of the buskers, developed a guitar arrangement of the song, and taught the street musicians how to perform it.
+He had been organising buskers and members of the urban poor in the area since 1995, and encouraged them to perform the song as part of these activities.
 His compositions were frequently performed on both city and intercity buses within the province, including routes from Bungurasih to Madiun and Ponorogo.
 Through this network of buskers, the songs gained wider popularity and circulation.
-After a while Safi’i Kemamang was compelled to serve as the legal representative during the formation of the National Committee for Democratic Struggle (KNPD) following the Kudatuli Incident and reemerged to the public in 1997, as no one else was willing to take on the role.
+After a while, Safi’i Kemamang was compelled to serve as the legal representative during the formation of the National Committee for Democratic Struggle (KNPD) following the Kudatuli Incident and reemerged to the public in 1997, as no one else was willing to take on the role.

 As the 1997 Asian Financial Crisis hit, Safi'i would teach other activists of his songs about resistance while continuing to busk to make ends meet.
 A year after the onset of the economic downturn, mass protests emerged against the New Order regime.
 Beginning in February 1998 at the University of Indonesia in Salemba with around 750 participants, the demonstrations soon spread to campuses and cities across the country.
 Buruh Tani would then be at the forefront of the Student movement.
+According to Safi’i, The song was first adopted by the university students of Dr. Soetomo University (Unitomo) during a 1997 New Order Political Culture Reflection event; by which buskers played the song on New Year's Eve.
+It was then sung by Unitomo and Universitas 17 Agustus 1945 Surabaya (Untag) students as the protest wave began.
 Though made for Suharto, the song is still popular today as the song's lyrics are said to be strongly representative towards the real conditions experienced by the masses in Indonesia; current and then.

+Until 2025, Safi'i's had lived in Timor Leste, since the country officially became independent from Indonesia in 2002.
+He commuted between Indonesia and Timor Leste and back.
+During his time in Timor-Leste, Safi'i worked for the Ministry of Agriculture as an advisor to the minister for seven years.
+He also stated that his activities continued as he did during his PRD days; organizing and building a mass resistance organization for Timorese students and the urban poor in a guerrilha urbana strategy.
+He has since published essays and articles under the pseudonym "Vladimir Ageu de Safi'i".